PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-12.md

 checkpoint passes, register those three plus the already-indexed collapse as a four-spec prefix runner at exactly the two contiguous production positions.

+The first of those three prerequisites is now complete.
+QKV/KV sibling `SLICE` groups use one ModelIRGraphIndex, insert their replacement `SPLIT` structurally, resolve the original Slice operators by indexed identity, and remove them without rebuilding producer/consumer maps.
+LayoutState-aware pruning was connected without changing the existing two/three-branch, contiguous-chunk, static-rank, and shape compatibility guards.

+The existing three-branch fixture now instruments GraphIndex and requires one initial refresh for the full rewrite.
+The two-branch pipeline fixture remains green.
+Sequential verification completed with `2 passed, 758 deselected` for those focused cases, `24 passed` for architecture/efficiency checks, and `1080 passed, 5 deselected, 2 warnings in 136.63s` for the full direct suite.

+Next migrate gather-to-slice replacement, then gather/reshape hoist.
+Do not create the four-spec prefix runner until both implementations use the same indexed mutation contract as Slice-to-Split and Split/Reshape collapse.

 ## Previous pause checkpoint — `fb-refactor2` after `19cb989`

 ### Completed work